-Under the current remuneration programme, all employees of BBGI Management HoldCo (which include the members of the Management Board, Mr Schramm, Mr Ball and Mr Speer) are entitled to an annual base salary payable monthly in arrears, which is reviewed annually by the Supervisory Board.
-In addition, certain senior executives (including Mr Schramm and Mr Ball) are also entitled to participate in a short-term incentive plan ("STIP") and a long-term incentive plan ("LTIP").
+Under the current remuneration programme, all employees of BBGI Management HoldCo (which include the members of the Management Board, Mr Schramm, Mr Ball and Mr Speer) are entitled to an annual base salary payable monthly in arrears,

 Service contracts

 BBGI Management HoldCo has entered into service contracts with both Mr Schramm and Mr Ball (each such contract being a "Service Contract").
 The Service Contracts for Mr Schramm and Mr Ball are on identical terms and conditions save that the payments to Mr Schramm are in Euros and those to Mr Ball are in Canadian Dollars and are each terminable by BBGI Management HoldCo with immediate effect for "cause" or "without cause", subject to payment of 24 months' pay and benefits, or can be terminated by the relevant individual by giving twelve months' written notice to BBGI Management HoldCo.